itpropro/nuxt-oidc-auth/README.md

 ⚠️ Since 0.16.0, the data from the providers userInfo endpoint is written into `userInfo` on the user object instead of `providerInfo`.
 Please adjust your `nuxt.config.ts` and .env/environment files and configurations accordingly.
 If you are using the user object from the `useOidcAuth` composable change the access to `providerInfo` to `userInfo`.

+### Security information

+This module only implements the `Authorization Code Flow` and optionally the `Hybrid Flow` in a confidential client scenario as detailed in the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).
+We will not support the `Implicit Flow` in the future, as it should not be used anymore and was practically superseded by the `Authorization Code Flow`.
+We will also not support the `Client Credential Flow`, as it is not part of OIDC, but of OAuth2 and is correctly named `Client Credentials Grant`.
+It is basically just an exchange of credentials for a token, is not meant for user authentication and can easily be implemented using a simple `fetch` request.

+This module only works with SSR (server-side rendering) enabled as it uses server API routes.
+You cannot use this module with `nuxt generate`.

 ## Installation